CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 ### Task 1: Locate resources that use the Office 365 Outlook connector

+In this task you will, open the App Connector deep dive page in Power BI, select the Office 365 Outlook connector, and review filtered data to evaluate apps/flows using it and their connector tier.

 1. Navigate to the **Power BI report** you just published.

 2. Select the **App Connector deep dive** page in the report.